Azure/missionlz/src/bicep/add-ons/tier3/README.md

 Optional Parameters | Default | Description
 ------------------- | ------- | -----------
-virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet.
+virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet. deployPolicy | Output from mlz.bicep (false) | When set to "true", deploys the Azure Policy set defined at by the parameter "policy" to the resource groups generated in the deployment.
+It defaults to "false". policy | Output from mlz.bicep (Nist) | [NIST/IL5/CMMC] Built-in policy assignments to assign, it defaults to "NIST".
+IL5 is only available for AzureUsGovernment and will switch to NIST if tried in AzureCloud.

 ### Generate MLZ Variable File